alexpreynolds/matrix2svg/README.md

 matrix2svg
 ==========

-Converts text-formatted matrix to a vector-based SVG figure
+Converts a text-formatted matrix to a vector-based SVG figure